hpcbootcamp/hpcbootcamp/day2.rst

 GDB and OpenMP
 ^^^^^^^^^^^^^^

 GDB has extensions for debugging multithreaded programs, and we will briefly cover them here.

+We will use this file for the :download:`gdb <code/day2/gdb-omp.c>` exercise.

 Thread-specific Commands
 """"""""""""""""""""""""